-VAR: What is it and why's everyone talking about it?
+VAR: What is it and why's everyone talking about it? - CBBC Newsround

 For example, Hawk-eye cameras are used in tennis to see if a ball was in or out, and a TMO - television match official - is used in rugby to help the referee on the pitch determine if a try should be allowed or not.

-Recently, Fifa announced that VAR will be used at the World Cup in Russia for the first time, which is a significant moment for football.
+When Fifa announced that VAR would be used at the World Cup in Russia for the first time, it was a significant moment for football.

 Fifa president Gianni Infantino explained: "We wanted to give the referees tools so they can make better decisions, and in the World Cup some very important decisions are made."